Editor's Note: This story was updated June 30, 2025, with new products and information.

 An Engcon tiltrotator on a Hyundai excavatorEquipment World

 The EC-Oil coupler fits above and below the tiltrotator and on the tool itself and can be used with hydraulic as well as mechanical attachments.
-The company says operators can use it to quickly detach the tilltrotator and connect it directly to the bucket for extra breakout force and less weight.
+The company says operators can use it to quickly detach the tiltrotator and connect it directly to the bucket for extra breakout force and less weight.
 It has no visible hoses or electrical cables that move around when connecting.

-The tiltrotator system has a new high-flow swivel for hydraulic flows up to 53 gallons per minute.
+The tiltrotator system has a high-flow swivel for hydraulic flows up to 53 gallons per minute.
+Engcon’s tiltrotators also come with standard tilt and rotation sensors for connecting with the excavator’s machine control system.

 Steelwrist